 In September 2008, we were awarded a five-year \$17 million contract to develop our ISS technology using TLR9 agonists as vaccine adjuvants.
-The contract was awarded by NIAID to develop novel vaccine adjuvant candidates that signal through receptors of the innate immune system.
+The contract was awarded by the National Institute of Allergy and Infectious Diseases ("NIAID") to develop novel vaccine adjuvant candidates that signal through receptors of the innate immune system.
 The contract supports adjuvant development for anthrax as well as other disease models.
 NIAID is funding 100% of the total \$17 million cost of our program under Contract No. HHSN272200800038C.